-At another page, I described how I backup Windows machines.
+At another page, I have described how I backup Windows machines.
 Under Windows, I prefer image backups because the integration between user data and the OS is tight, especially for user settings.
+Back-up under Windows is simplified by the fact that volume-shadow-copy technology is built-in.

-I have chosen to adopt tar fo file backups, because it is
+For 1.
+I adopted tar for file backups, because it

 tar, whose name comes from "tape archive", is an old and proven utility.
 It is available for all Unix-like operating systems.